CVE-2025-47729

 CVE-2025-47729 is a low-severity Hidden Functionality (CWE-912) vulnerability in Telemessage Text Message Archiver.
 Its CVSS base score is 1.9 (Low).

-Operationally, ranked in the top 11.1% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Redundant Access (T1108); ranked at the 35th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.

 The vulnerability in CVE-2025-47729 affects the TeleMessage archiving backend through 2025-05-05, which stores cleartext copies of messages sent by users of the TM SGNL (Archive Signal) mobile application.
 This behavior contradicts the product's documentation claiming end-to-end encryption from the device through to the corporate archive.
 The issue is tracked under CWE-912 and carries a low CVSS 3.1 score of 1.9 due to its local attack vector, high attack complexity, and requirement for high privileges.